The influence of pinholes and weak-points in aluminium-oxide Josephson junctions: Normal transport in atomistic model

 Having developed an atomistic model of Al$-$AlO$_x-$Al tunnel junctions using molecular dynamics we now use this model to obtain information about the transport properties of these 3D simulated junctions.
 The transport calculations in this section do no include superconducting parameters or considerations of Cooper pairs of electrons.
 They describe the device in its normal state and are purely single-electron transport calculations.
-In general, modelling superconductivity with a NEGF method is more difficult \cite{Sriram2019,Datta1997}.
-However, we are able to use transmission channel analysis to estimate the superconducting response in Sec.~\ref{sec:superconducting}.